Iran–PJAK conflict: 2009

 On April 24, 2009, PJAK rebels attacked a police station in Kermanshah province.
 According to updated reports 18 policemen and 8 militants were killed in a fierce gun battle.
 According to Iranian government sources, the attack resulted in 10 policemen and 10 militants being killed.
-According to the Heidelberg Institute for International Conflict Research, the attack, which occurred on April 24 and 25, involved PJAK attacks on two police stations in the cities of Ravansar in Northern Kermanshah province and in Sanandaj, the capital of Kordestan province, killing eleven police officers, with more than ten PJAK militants reportedly killed.
+According to the Heidelberg Institute for International Conflict Research, the attack, which occurred on April 24 and 25, involved PJAK attacks on two police stations in the cities of Ravansar in Northern Kermanshah province and in Sanandaj, the capital of Kurdistan province, killing eleven police officers, with more than ten PJAK militants reportedly killed.

 Iran responded a week later by attacking PJAK positions along the border area of Panjwin inside Iraq using helicopters.
 According to Iraqi border guards officials, the area attacked by Iran was not considered a stronghold of PJAK, that appeared to have been the target of the raid.
 According to the ICRC, more than 800 Iraqi Kurds have been forced from their homes by the recent cross-border violence.